arivanbastos/jill/README.md

 ```

 # Where does Jill come from?
 It is part of a master's thesis in computer science at the Federal University of Bahia.
-The original work title is "Um sistema de localização indoor para smartphones baseado em WiFi e Bluetooth Low Energy".
+The original work title is "A Indoor Location System for Smartphones Based on WiFI and Bluetooth Low Energy", in portuguese "Um sistema de localização indoor para smartphones baseado em WiFi e Bluetooth Low Energy".

 # What is the current Jill status?
-The development is currently stopped, but you can be free to download , change and improve the library if desired.
+The development is currently stopped, but you are free to download , change and improve the library if desired.